 If you have any concerns regarding pests in or outside of your accommodation please report these to the Reception and a specialist contractor will be instructed to attend to deal with appropriate treatment.
-The contractor will attend to investigate within 24 hours of the report being received and will carry out appropriate treatment for the pest or infestation.
+The contractor will attend to investigate within 24 hours of the report being received (this can be longer at weekends) and will carry out appropriate treatment for the pest or infestation.